brendobrendo/monkey_kingdom/model_prompt.md

 ---

 ### 4. Latent Space Size
-Since this is a decision-making agent (actor), you want the latent layers to:
+Since this is a decision-making agent (actor), the latent layers should:

 - Capture **social cues** (e.g., group dynamics)
 - Balance **exploration and exploitation** tendencies